 Whenever I highlight an average income or an average net worth, those who are below average tend to advocate the use of median figures and vice versa.
 It's curious no matter what the statistics say, there's somebody out there somewhere who doesn't believe the figures.

-I’ve known Leroy for a couple years now.
+I've known Leroy for a couple years now.
+He is a union worker electrician.
 The first time I met Leroy was on the public tennis courts on Turk St. and Laguna St., a block away from the projects in San Francisco.
 Jabir, the poorest richest person I know made the introduction.

 Leroy came to my house early one afternoon because he said his union negotiated a new deal with the city.
 His hours are now 7:30am to 2:30pm, M-F for only 35 hours a week and no more.
 I told him that was a great schedule, and he told me the union negotiated a new pay increase as well.
 Always curious, I asked him how much he made a year.